Wayne County DUI Guide

 Immediate Steps (First 24 Hours)

-Phone Calls: You will generally be allowed to make a phone call shortly after booking.
-Use this opportunity to contact a family member, friend, or attorney.
-Having a support system is crucial.
+- Phone Calls: You'll generally be allowed to make a phone call shortly after booking.
+Use this opportunity to contact a loved one or an attorney.

-Bail Hearing (Potentially): Depending on the circumstances of your arrest, you may be eligible for bail shortly after booking.
-Bail allows you to be released from jail while awaiting your court date.
-The amount of bail is determined by a judge or according to a pre-set bail schedule.
+- Bail: Bail allows you to be released from jail while awaiting your court date.
+The amount of bail is set by a judge or according to a pre-set bail schedule.

 Critical Deadlines